 - The average $ profit of stocks ($714) is higher than the average $ profit of an equivalent option position ($618).
 This is mainly due to the time value inside the option that decayed as the year passed.

 - Even so – It’s Important to remember that the average stock position was 6.25 times bigger than the option position.

 - The fact that option position is smaller than stock position but yields almost the same results often used to increase leverage.
 Often It’s better used to diversify the portfolio over leveraging it.

 - Because options have limited loss but unlimited gain potential, we can see that in 4 trades the option lost less in dollar amount compared to the stock.

-- Leap options can be good replacements to stock positions.
-The limited loss unlimited profit potential is great when you expect great stock movements.
+- Leap options can be good replacements for stock positions.
+The limited loss, unlimited profit potential is great when you expect great stock movements.

 - Options are leveraged instruments.
 We can see an example where the stock lost 2.5%, but the option lost 75%.
 Manage risk first.

-- We can see the real upside of holding diversified positions of leap calls where they gained average return of almost 100% when the average stock return was 18.5%.
+- We can see the real upside of holding diversified positions of leap calls where they gained an average return of almost 100% when the average stock return was 18.5%.

 How to Find Leap options to trade

 You can use Option Samurai to scan for leap calls to trade (click here for demo).
 Simply change the expiration date and the stock score and sort the columns to find trades: